-This evening UK-based airline Virgin Atlantic have unveiled three new ways to fly in their Economy cabin as part of a multi-million pound investment into the cabin’s product.
+UK-based airline Virgin Atlantic recently unveiled three new ways to fly in their Economy cabin as part of a multi-million pound investment into the cabin’s product.

-From later this year, passengers will be able to choose between three different fare levels in Economy; named Economy Light, Economy Classic and Economy Delight.
+Now passengers have to opportunity to choose between three different fare levels in Economy; named Economy Light, Economy Classic and Economy Delight.
 The new fare levels allow passengers to select the product which fits their budget and travel needs… something which is happening a lot across the aviation industry right now.

 Let’s take a look at the new fare levels, but it’s worth noting that all fares still include meals, snacks, drinks and Virgin Atlantic’s renowned Inflight Entertainment offering.